This estate description is part of a short series of posts on the people and society of my homebrew setting, Galthamar.

 In practice, Dueren vary in physical type, with a tendency towards middle height and sturdy build.

 It is Dueren custom to wear hair and beards long or full, and often braided, tied or otherwise restrained.
 Those who do not naturally grow beards may wear false ones, particularly on formal occasions.
 Duer adornment tends to be unfussy in design (but may be costly in materials and workmanship).
 Work wear tends to be sturdy in fabric and dull in colour; fine clothes, of rich colour (especially red and brown) and heavy cloth.
 Duer buildings tend to be low, square and solid.

 Dueren speak the language of their country, but may sprinkle it with words from other lands and sayings that are typically Dueren, which circulate through their trading networks.
-Many Dueren are literate, and often use a version of the alphabet consisting of angular letters suitable for stone-carving or engraving.
+Many Dueren are literate, and often use a version of the alphabet consisting of angular letters suitable for inscribing into resistant surfaces.

 Dueren often have longer-than-average life cycles.
 This is perhaps because of the value placed on skill and competence – Duer custom is for an apprenticeship (or other social adolescence) of around fifteen years before gaining independence as an adult (entry into privileges such as entrepreneurship, management, property ownership or marriage can take even longer), so those who are full-grown and wish to enter the adult world in their teens or twenties may change estate to do so.